 Green energy explained

 Green energy and renewable energy are phrases you’ll have heard a great deal in recent years.
 But what exactly is green energy?
-What makes it green?
-Is it the same as renewable energy?
-We’re here to clear up any confusions you might have on green energy.
+We’re here to clear up any confusion you might have around green and renewable energy.

 What is renewable energy?